zerologiko/functional-javascript/README.md

 * Concepts: Categories, Functors and Monads in practice
 * Developing an application in "mostly" functional style

-ASYNC AND PROMISES:
+PROMISES AND ASYNCHRONOUS FUNCTIONS:
-* Promieses
+* Promises
 * Async-Await